area17/twill-image/README.md

 <div class="twill-image-wrapper art-directed">...</div>
 ```

-You can define styles for each breakpoints.
+You can define styles for each breakpoint.

 ```css
 .art-directed {